In order to fully secure your place in the program, you should complete the following steps:

 Columbia University requires that students submit documentation of immunity to measles, mumps, and rubella to the Columbia Health Immunization Compliance Office.
 Individuals who come from an area where tuberculosis is considered endemic should have a tuberculosis Skin Test (PPD) and follow the provider's recommendation regarding any positive results.

 All students are required to submit MMR records.
-Only students who are compliant will be able to attend the program.
+Only students who are compliant will be able to attend the program this summer.

 You must also complete the student section of the Columbia University MMR Form.